livingingroups/eas-coding-workshops/20240319-readability/README.md

     -   less formal: writing personal notes, texting a friend, creating a proof of concept, trying out package for the first time
     -   more formal: publications, talks, packages that you want others to use
     -   efficient, but unapproachable: air traffic controllers, low-level code (not covered in this tutorial)
+-   It can be helpful to decide (and write down) what you plan to communicate before you start drafting.

 Don't let the perfect be the enemy of the good.